cal-cs184-student/hw-webpages-rk/hw4/index.md

 | :----: | :----: |
 | <img src="media/part2/density_1.png" width="500px"/> | <img src="media/part2/density_100.png" width="500px"/> |

-The density changes the cloth's weight in this simmulation.
+The density changes the cloth's weight in this simulation.
 When the density = 1 (low density), the cloth falls gently, and it does not sag as much.
 On the other hand, when density = 100, the cloth drapes faster and sags down much further.
 The fall for the heavier density is also somewhat bouncy.

 | damping low | damping high |
 | :----: | :----: |